samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 > ### Journeys without Destinations
 >
 > Sometimes, characters travel without a clear path to follow or a clear destination in mind.
 In such a case, use the grid of your map (squares or hexes) to define the stages of the journey, however many miles each square or hex might be.
-(This style of play is sometimes called “hex crawling.”)
+(This style of play is sometimes called "hex crawling.")
 >
 > In this kind of wilderness exploration, you can take one of two approaches to travel challenges:
 >